OXID-eSales/oxideshop_ce/source/Internal/README.md

 ##### Container

-Consists of all classes that handling dependency injection container
+Consists of all classes that enable traditional code to access throw container to `Internal` namespace.

 ##### Domain

-Consists of all packages that directly works with business logic
+Consists of all packages that directly works with business logic.

 ##### Framework

-Consists of all technical stuff mostly classes that related to the core
+Consists of Application infrastructure classes that not include business logic.

 ##### Transition

-Consists of classes that handling with traditional code
+Consists of all classes that enable `Internal` namespace to access traditional code.

 For more information check the developer documentation.